 It is often thought that the cause of acid reflux is the secretion of too much stomach acid.
 Prescriptions for antacids and PPI’s are common as a counter to high stomach acid levels.
-But actually, many of these types of acid-related issues are actually caused by low stomach acid levels.
-This condition is also called hypochlorhydria.
+However, many of these types of acid-related issues are caused by low stomach acid levels, which is a condition also known as hypochlorhydria.

-The nutrients that we need for optimal bodily functioning are present in our food.
-Food is partly broken down by chewing and by the secretion of enzymes in saliva, in the mouth.
-From there food travels into the oesophagus and on to the stomach.
-In the stomach, hydrochloric acid (HCl) helps to extract nutrients as it moves lower down the gastrointestinal tract.
+All the nutrients one needs for optimal bodily functioning are present in our food.
+Food is partly broken down by chewing and by the secretion of enzymes in your saliva.
+The food will then travel through to the oesophagus and on to the stomach.
+In the stomach, hydrochloric acid (HCL) helps to extract nutrients as it moves lower down the gastrointestinal tract.

 Treatment of low stomach acid